Losing weight comes down to two key components: nutritional intake and metabolic activity. The old “diet and exercise” routine.

 2. Incorporate Grass-Fed Protein Into Your Diet.
 The optimal pH created by a grass-based diet, along with the good bacteria in the gut of the cow, creates a potent healthy fatty acid called conjugated linoleic acid, or CLA.
 CLA is impossible to produce within the human body, meaning that it has to be consumed entirely from outside sources.
 The best possible sources for CLA are beef, dairy, and whey protein from grass-fed cows.
 This ability to create CLA and other important healthy fats is diminished in cows that are fed a grain-based diet.

 CLA has been shown to have many potential benefits, including several for athletes and people wanting to reduce their body fat.
 CLA can enhance muscle growth and metabolism while positively impacting your body composition by helping to burn fat while preserving muscle.
 Cow’s meat and dairy have the most concentrated source of dietary CLA.

 Nutrology’s Grass-Fed Whey Protein, and Nutrology’s Tripact Protein are cold-processed and adhere to high quality assurances to provide the best grass-fed whey protein on the market.
 Incorporating them into your workout routine, recovery routine, or as a meal supplement or replacement helps control weight and provide important health and immune benefits.*

 Losing weight can be fun, tasty, and an important part of your long-term health.
-With a proper approach to your diet and sensible and consistent exercise, watch the fat disappear and toned muscles take its place!
+With a proper approach to your diet, with sensible and consistent exercise, and motivation overall to live a healthier lifestyle, watch the fat disappear and for lean, toned muscle to take its place!

 *These statements have not been evaluated by the Food & Drug Administration.
 This product is not intended to diagnose, treat, cure or prevent any disease.